 Left but no benefits paid

-Deferred benefits are benefits calculated when you leave the LGPS and then held in the Fund for you until:
+Deferred benefits are benefits calculated when you leave the LGPS, and are then held in the Fund for you until:

 - you decide to transfer them to another pension scheme; or